-The London Boroughs of Barnet, Brent, Ealing, Harrow, Hillingdon and Hounslow's Level 1 SFRA (May 2018) is a comprehensive study that assesses the potential risks and impacts of flooding in the boroughs.
+The West London Strategic Flood Risk Assessment (SFRA) was jointly undertaken by the boroughs of Barnet, Brent, Ealing, Harrow, Hillingdon and Hounslow, which is a comprehensive study that assesses the potential risks and impacts of flooding in the boroughs.
 The SFRA provides important information to support land use planning, development control, emergency planning, and community resilience.